 - stage of RA at diagnosis

 - any disease triggers that are specific to you

 - the presence of certain antibodies in your blood

-The Johns Hopkins Arthritis Center notes that the usual course of RA progression for most people includes flare-ups of high disease activity.
+The Johns Hopkins Arthritis Center notes that the usual course of RA progression includes flare-ups of high disease activity.
 Over time, those flare-ups become lengthier and more challenging.

 Another common pattern occurs when people experience strong attacks in the early stages of RA, followed by periods with minimal disease activity.

 In general, it means that RA disease activity stops.
 People with RA who do not demonstrate the disease markers anti-cyclic citrullinated peptide antibody and rheumatoid factor have a greater chance of remission.